|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 TRIP PREPARATION CHECK LIST

-☐ Purchase Travel Insurance: We strongly recommend you protect yourself, your belongings, and your vacation with the purchase of a short-term traveler’s policy.
-A trip cancellation policy covers your non-refundable payments, in most cases, should you have to cancel your trip at the last minute due to illness or injury.
-As with most major travel arrangements, there are cancellation fees that will apply regardless of why or when you might need to cancel.
-Insurance options are available at travelinsure.com/cobrand/OARS Please Note: Purchase this Plan within 14 days of the date we receive your initial deposit and the exclusion for Pre-Existing Medical Conditions will be waived, provided you are not disabled from travel at the time the plan is purchased.
+☐Consider Purchasing Travel Protection: Help to protect yourself, your belongings, and your vacation with the purchase of a short-term Travel Protection Plan.
+A Travel Protection Plan can help cover your non-refundable payments should you have to cancel your trip due to a covered illness or injury.
+Because we begin working to prepare for your trip upon receipt of your deposit, and may be turning other prospective guests away while holding space for you, there are cancellation fees that will apply regardless of why or when you might need to cancel.
+The cost for the optional Travel Protection is listed on your trip invoice.
+All Plan Benefits are administered by Trip Mate, Inc. (in CA & UT, dba Trip Mate Insurance Agency).
+For a complete description of Trip Mate’s Plan online go to: http://www.tripmate.com/wpF431Y or call Trip Mate at 800-888-7292 (reference Plan # F431Y).
+Please Note: Purchase this Plan within 14 days of the date we receive your initial deposit and the exclusion for Pre-Existing Medical Conditions will be waived, provided you are not disabled from travel at the time the plan is purchased.

 ☐ Trip Forms (online): Each participant will need to complete the required trip forms within two weeks of making a booking.
 Refer to your confirmation e-mail for the link to the online forms.
 If you prefer to fill out paper forms, please let us know right away.
 If you are reserving within 60 days of departure, your forms must be completed immediately to ensure we can properly plan for your trip.